srobotta/moodle-net-prototype/deploy_dev.md

 The whole effort to deploy a MoodleNet dev installation onto a public server is in the script `deploy-dev.sh`.
 The script relies on the setup as described above.

 The deploy-script does the following:
-* Create a new release number (this is a natural number that's increased by one during every deployment).
+* Create a new release number (this is a natural number that's increased by one during every deployment and stored in `release.version`).
 * Copy everything into a new release directory based on that release number.
 Several files can be omitted (with the `--exclude` flag).
 * On the server link the uploaded dir with the new release dir.